+She has been CEO of Sightsavers since 2005: under her leadership, Sightsavers has expanded significantly, treating millions of people and advocating for policy reforms around the world.
 To coincide with International Women’s Day, we asked her a few questions about her career at Sightsavers.

-I think there are significant barriers to women, obviously issues related to their traditional caring roles (children and elderly relatives) which mean many women have a lot more on their plates than men during critical times when careers are built.
+I think there are significant barriers to women: obviously there are issues related to their traditional caring roles (children and elderly relatives), which mean many women have a lot more on their plates than men during critical times when careers are built.
 I also know that a number of women (and increasingly men) I talk to are uneasy about the risk they are taking by going for the ‘top slot’.
-This isn’t just about work/life balance, but also about potential profile in the media which in today’s world can turn nasty.
+This isn’t just about work/life balance, but also about potential profile in the media, which in today’s world can turn nasty.

 I think the surprise is perhaps how little I have experienced.
 I worked in the oil industry for many years, which is very male dominated, including with traders, but I was promoted often and always on merit.
-There were one or two who tried to use my gender to stop my progress – but fortunately they were never successful.
+There were one or two who tried to use my gender to stop my progress, but fortunately they were never successful.
 Occasionally I have been frustrated by phrases like ‘she is emotional or strident’ (if I were a man they would have said I was angry), and obviously when I was younger there were the occasional inappropriate comments.
 But nothing a cutting remark didn’t crush.